jplag/JPlag/README.md

 ### Downloading a release
 * Download a [released version](https://github.com/jplag/jplag/releases).
-* In case you depend on the legacy version of JPlag we refer to the [legacy release v2.12.1](https://github.com/jplag/jplag/releases/tag/v2.12.1-SNAPSHOT) and the [legacy branch](https://github.com/jplag/jplag/tree/legacy).
+* In case you depend on the legacy version of JPlag, we refer to the [legacy release v2.12.1](https://github.com/jplag/jplag/releases/tag/v2.12.1-SNAPSHOT) and the [legacy branch](https://github.com/jplag/jplag/tree/legacy).

 ### Via Maven
 JPlag is released on [Maven Central](https://search.maven.org/search?q=de.jplag), it can be included as follows: